KBNLresearch/pdfquad/README.md

 Pdfquad will now recursively traverse all directories and files inside the "mybatch" directory, and analyse all PDF files (based on a file extension match).

-### list sub-command
+### list command

-Run pdfquad with the `list` sub-command to get a list of the available profiles and schemas, as well as their locations.
+Run pdfquad with the `list` command to get a list of the available profiles and schemas, as well as their locations.
 For example:

 ```
 pdfquad list